wl4g-blockchain/avalanche-icm-contracts/contracts/validator-manager/README.md

 ## Deploying

-The validator manager system consists of two concrete contracts: `ValidatorManager` and one of `PoAValidatorManager`, `NativeTokenStakingManager`, or `ERC20TokenStakingManager`. `NativeTokenStakingManager`, and `ERC20TokenStakingManager` implement `PoSValidatorManager`.
+The validator manager system consists of a `ValidatorManager`, and optionally one of `NativeTokenStakingManager` or `ERC20TokenStakingManager`, which implement `PoSValidatorManager`. `ValidatorManager` is `Ownable`, and when deployed on its own, acts as a Proof-of-Authority validator manager.
+If a `PoSValidatorManager` is also deployed, it should be set as the `ValidatorManager`'s owner.

 All of these are implemented as [upgradeable](https://github.com/OpenZeppelin/openzeppelin-contracts-upgradeable/blob/main/contracts/proxy/utils/Initializable.sol#L56) contracts.
 There are numerous [guides](https://blog.chain.link/upgradable-smart-contracts/) for deploying upgradeable smart contracts, but the general steps are as follows:

 1. Deploy the implementation contract
 2. Deploy the proxy contract